Let Exercise into Your Life to Help Expel Anxiety Out of It

-In my last post, I discussed the secret to making meditation work to relieve the symptoms of anxiety.
+In my last post, I discussed the secret of making meditation work to relieve the symptoms of anxiety.
 As my clients know, acupuncture for anxiety and insomnia can help you reach a more relaxed place.
 They also know that I believe in a holistic approach to health.
-This includes adopting healthy eating habits, and taking regular exercise.
+This includes adopting healthy eating habits and taking regular exercise.

-In this post, you’ll learn why both Chinese and Western medical perspectives believe that exercise helps to manage anxiety.
+In this post, you’ll learn why both Chinese and Western medical perspectives believe that exercise helps anxiety.

 Exercise is key to eliminating Liver Qi Stagnation